Bivas-Biswas/kaj-manage/README.md

     |- react-app-env.d.ts
 ```

 More Information of subfolder.
-Go this link [🔗](https://github.com/Bivas-Biswas/kaj-manage/blob/main/subfolder_structure.md/)\
+Go this [link🔗](https://github.com/Bivas-Biswas/kaj-manage/blob/main/subfolder_structure.md/)\
-\*\*\* Here You will be able to learn in depth details of the subfolders used in the project.
+Here You will be able to learn in depth details of the subfolders used in the project.

 <!-- LICENSE -->